DepartureLabsIC/dl_event/README.md

 ```

-Add a subscriber using the `add_subscriber` function
+Then, add a subscriber using the add_subscriber function:

 ```rust
 dl_events::add_subscriber(Principal::anonymous());
 ```

-finally, publish an event
+Finally, publish an event using the publish_event function:

 ```rust
 dl_events::publish_event(&FriendMessagedEvent {